David Morrieson Panton: Work as editor

 Panton founded and edited a new bi-monthly magazine, The Dawn, an Evangelical Magazine, which first appeared on 15 April 1924.
 His aim for his magazine was the stimulus, encouragement, and instruction of Christians who believed without reservation in all the Scriptures, and who sought to devote their lives to the highest ends before the return of Christ and the Kingdom.
 His editorial policy was to keep The Dawn as a fundamental, evangelistic, missionary, prophetic, dispensational, devotional magazine.
 This new responsibility heavily taxed the delicate constitution of Panton's health and brought inevitable changes, he retired from full-time ministry at Surrey Chapel, but he agreed to preach for one Sunday in each month.
 He continued to live within reach of the Church and so was always accessible.
 He maintained his output of writing the magazine's main article, which was often recycled as a separate tract.
 Quite often, the monthly sermon was taken down in shorthand by a member of his congregation, and appeared as one of the articles in a later edition of the monthly magazine.

 His last years

-From 1941, Panton resigned completely from Surrey Chapel, Norwich.
+From 1941, Panton resigned completely from Surrey Chapel.
 As he aged, he felt the mode of the country and the times changed, so there was a reduction in readers of The Dawn.
 Paternoster took over from Charles Thynne as the publishers for the magazine.
 Panton died on 20 May 1955; he had prepared the final issue of his magazine, which ceased after his death.